Vypin: Development

 At far the northern tip of Vypin, is home to the Munambam Fishing Harbour, the largest fishing harbour in Kochi.
 Puthuvype has become the major industrial hub in Kerala and the fastest growing city suburb due to the SPM project run by Kochi Refineries, an offshore pumping station of Kochi Port, the Puthuvyp LNG Terminal, the IOC Bottling Plant and the proposed Oceanarium.

 There are ten lighthouses in Kerala, one of which is situated at Puthuvype Beach and is the tallest in Kerala.

 India's first international container trans-shipment terminal (ICTT) in the Special Economic Zone at Vallarpadam Island, designed to handle the largest container ships, was opened by then Prime Minister Manmohan Singh on 11 February 2011.

 There are regular boat services from Fort Kochi to Vypin Island.
 In 2004 a bridge was built by the Goshree Islands Development Authority (GIDA) to connect Vypin to the mainland.
 The Goshree bridges also connect the islands Mulavukad and Vallarpadam.

-Vypin is now a fast-developing suburb of Kochi City.
-Today, all the basic infrastructure of modern living is available in Vypin.
+Vypin is a fast-developing suburb of Kochi City.
+Today, all the infrastructure of modern living is available in Vypin.
 Travellers from North Kerala can use the Vypin–Munambam state highway to reach Ernakulam.